-My church held a weeklong revival meeting this past week, and the featured speaker spoke about Bible prophecy on the last two nights of the meeting.
+My church held a weeklong revival meeting a while back, and the featured speaker spoke about Bible prophecy on the last two nights of the meeting.
 I expected these nights to draw the most interest given the high level of interest in Bible prophecy these days.
 I was present at each night, including the nights where Bible prophecy was the topic, because I perform several media tasks at my church, including helping people watching our live broadcast follow along with what the speaker was teaching.

 I disagreed with much of what the speaker taught concerning Bible prophecy, and while listening, I thought of passages and verses that refuted what he taught.
 However, I did not challenge the speaker as he taught out of respect.
 Nevertheless, it was an unpleasant experience for me because I was witnessing people learning and accepting unsupported teachings about the end times.

 I mention this recent experience because it has led to this article.
 This article is partially a rebuttal to what I heard at my church and an attempt to get people outside of my church to consider something they might not have considered before.
 The purpose of this article is to explore an overlooked aspect of the Great Commission that is relevant to understanding end time Bible prophecy.

 The Great Commission is a call by Christ for His followers to spread the Gospel to the ends of the earth.
 Matthew 28:18-20 records the Great Commission: